kodjunkie/node-raspar/README.md

 ## Running / Deploying the API

-This is the first step if you're trying to either run it with or without using `Docker` In terminal run the following commands to get the code on your machine.
+This is the first step if you're trying to either run it with or without using `docker` In terminal run the following commands to get the code on your machine.

 ```bash